Jahia/npm-modules-engine/handlebars.md

 # Handlebars templating

-Handlebars support is done directly in npm-plugins modules, by registering an extendable base view 'handlebars' which implements the render method.
+Handlebars support is done directly in npm-plugins modules, by registering an extendable base view 'handlebars' which implements the render method and automatic registration of .hbs files.

-## Registering views
+## Adding views

+Handlebars views are automatically detected if they are placed in a "views" folder, with the same naming convention as in a standard Jahia module :

+`views/<node_type>/<template_type>/<node_type>.<view_name>.hbs`

+View properties can be provided with a `.properties` file.

+### Manual registration

+It's usually not needed to manually register handlebars views in the registry, as you can use the naming convention to let the npm-plugins module handle it.
-In order to use it, one have to declare its own view using the registry, extending this predefined 'handlebars' view :
+However, if you don't use this convention, you will have to declare your own view using the registry, extending the predefined 'handlebars' view :

 ```javascript
 registry.add("view", "page-simple", registry.get('view', 'handlebars'), {